Doctor of Philosophy in Computer Science

 The graduate program staff is happy to work with all prospective students in determining the fit between the student and the program.
 We feel that visiting our campus in Lawrence is a very important step.
 In order to facilitate your visit to KU, there are two main options:

 The first, and most preferred, option entails simply applying for admission to the program.
-All prospective students are welcome to attend our Graduate Open House in October and some highly qualified admitted students may be invited to participate in Campus Visit Days in late February or early March (prior to the fall semester of your intended matriculation).
-These organized campus visit opportunities will allow you time to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.
+All prospective students are welcome to attend our Graduate Open House in mid-October or mid-March.
+Eligible admitted students may be invited to participate in Campus Visit Days in late February (prior to the fall semester of your intended matriculation).
+These organized campus visit opportunities will allow you to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

 The second option is making arrangements to visit us on your own, outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.
 Please contact us if you feel that this is the best option for you.